plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 There is nothing inherently wrong with some of the above and these tactics can be very successful for some startups but they all take a lot of time to be implemented properly.

-And that's difficult to achieve especially if you’re just starting out or if you're a bootstrapped startup with limited human resources.
-If you try to follow all the best practices and be on all the platforms, you may very well end up not doing any of them well enough and failing.
+And that's difficult to achieve especially if you’re just starting out or if you're a bootstrapped with limited human resources.
+If you try to follow all the best practices and do everything, you may very well end up not doing any of it well enough and failing.

-You don’t need to do everything.
-Choose a few tactics that make sense to you and ignore everything else until you have more capacity.
-But those tactics that you do pick, make sure you commit to being consistent on.
+You need to pick your spots, choose a selected few tactics that make sense to you and ignore everything else until you have more capacity.
+Those tactics that you do pick, make sure you commit to being consistent on.
 Excel at those first and consider adding more later on.

-## Be very clear and direct in your positioning in the market
+## Understand the audience you are trying to reach

 I started working with Uku on March 16th this year.
 The first actionable step we took was to address the home page and the positioning of the product.
 To do this, you need to have a good understanding of the market you are in, what the needs of the market are and the position that your product plays in the market.

-You can know this by being a part of that market yourself and making a product that fills your needs.
-Or you can do market research to understand what the demand is and what gaps there are.
+You can do market research to understand what the demand is and what gaps there are.
+It helps that you think like the audience you’re trying to reach, that you’ve had a similar experience, been in a similar position and that you can be in their shoes.
+Think about your target audience:

+* Who are they?
+* Where are they spending their time online?
+* What questions do they want to get answered?
+* What issues do they face?
+* What are their pain points?

+## Position your startup against a market leader

+You really need to work hard on figuring out what makes you stand out in the crowded market.
+What makes you different from the other products in your industry.
+The common angle of looking at a market is no longer of any real interest.
+You should add an angle on an angle.

+* Do you make boring concepts exciting?
+* Do you make complicated things simple?
+* Do you make intimidating solutions painless?

 The best way to position your startup is against something that many people are aware of.
 Pretending that a popular competitor and a market leader doesn't exist is something I've noticed many startups do.
 It's a mistake.